dbrown725/mcp-human-resources/README.md

 5. Notes from when run with Google Vertex AI<br>
         https://docs.spring.io/spring-ai/reference/api/chat/vertexai-gemini-chat.html<br>
-		Including the following command run in the terminal that also starts the spring-boot app. gcloud config set project <YOUR_PROJECT_ID> && gcloud auth application-default login <YOUR_ACCOUNT> <br><br>
+		Including the following command run in the terminal that also starts the spring-boot app.<br>
+			gcloud config set project <YOUR_PROJECT_ID> && gcloud auth application-default login <YOUR_ACCOUNT> <br><br>
 		Need to set up ADC.
 (Need to run on a machine with a browser)<br>
 			Helped with seting up ADC locally: <br>